Stacktape

 You can place an AWS CloudFront CDN in front of your ALB to cache content and reduce latency.

-• CDN is a globally distributed network that can cache responses from your Application Load Balancer at the edge - close to your users.
+A CDN is a globally distributed network of edge locations that caches responses from your Application Load Balancer, bringing content closer to your users.

-• reduce the amount of traffic coming to the origin
+• Decrease the amount of traffic hitting your origin.

 For more information, see the CDN documentation.